Copying data to the server automatically when publishing

 If the data you want to copy to the server does not require an enterprise geodatabase

 If the data you want to copy to the server does not require an enterprise geodatabase, ignore the data source is not registered with the server and data will be copied to the server warning in the Prepare window (or mark it as an exception) and then publish the service.
 Your data is automatically copied to the server.
 No further action is required on your part.
-Note that all of the contents of a folder registered with the server will be copied except sub-folders within the registered folder.

 When to use automatic data copying when working with a cloud-based server